mepox/simple-urlshortener/README.md

 # A simple URL Shortener

 This is a small hobby project to create an URL Shortener service using Spring Boot.
-It uses an in-memory database (H2) to store the data.

 ![Alt text](screenshot.jpg?raw=true "URL Shortener")